ccb-hms/scDiagnostics/README.md

 interest.

 To accomplish this, we create two separate histograms.
 The first histogram displays the distribution of the annotation scores.
-The x-axis represents the scores, while the y-axis represents the frequency of cells with a given score.

 The second histogram visualizes the distribution of QC stats.
 This provides insights into the overall gene expression levels for the